 13. What Are the Options for Parking?

-If you have a car, knowing where you can park it is crucial.
+If you have a car, knowing where you can park is crucial.
 Some apartments come with a parking garage, others have a designated parking spot.
 Occasionally, you’ll also have to pay for a parking permit.
 Either way, it’s best to know this information before you commit to a lease.

 Emergency and Security Questions to Ask When Apartment Hunting